David Ian Hanauer: Poetic inquiry

 This area of Hanauer’s research agenda builds upon a small but burgeoning body of qualitative research in the humanities that advocates for poetry writing as a means of eliciting and representing highly personalized understandings of human experience.
 In a 2010 book, Hanauer challenged conventional thought by proposing that poetry inquiry can be practiced among second language learners even if they possess relatively low proficiency levels and that poetry writing could be used as a research method.
 On the basis of corpus linguistics and qualitative analysis of poems written by university-level English as a Foreign Language students, Hanauer argues that poetic data “produced through a reflective process and cycles of revision” reveals meaningful insights about “the influence of context on individual experience” and the subjective emotional understandings that individuals attach to lived moments.
 This is the basis for the pedagogical approach to teaching writing in EFL classrooms that he has developed and termed meaningful literacy.
 His measurement work in poetry has addressed the poetic genre decisions, voice and poetic interpretation.

 Hanauer developed the research method of autoethnographic poetic inquiry in order to explore his own experiences living and growing up as a second-generation Kindertransport survivor.
 He has used poetic ethnography to explicate the human side of war experiences and promote a pacifist agenda.
 In 2024, Hanauer produced a Youtube video course, Life Writing and Poetic Autoethnography, consisting of 18 video lectures focused on the methodology and process of poetic autoethnography.
+In 2025, Hanauer produced another YouTube video course, Linguistic Landscape -- An Autoethnography of Place Course, consisting of eight video lectures and eight video workshops focused on combining the research methodologies of linguistic landscape and autoethnography.